How to Get an FFL Without a Business [Complete Guide – 2024]

 Before you start your FFL application, you must make sure that you aren’t prohibited from getting an FFL license from the ATF.

-Simply, if you can legally poseess a firearm or ammunition, you qualify for an FFL.
+Simply, if you can legally possess a firearm or ammunition, you qualify for an FFL.
 However, there are some other requirements that apply – you can learn more about those here: FFL requirements.

-If you’re simply looking to collect Curio and Relic firearms you only need a Curio & relics ffl License (CR license) and there is NO business intent requirement as this license (a Type 03 FFL) won’t allow you to be a dealer.
-Instead, you can only collect Curioand relics (CR firearms).
+1. Curio & Relics (C&R) Collectors: If you’re simply looking to collect Curio and Relic firearms, you only need a Curio & Relics FFL License (Type 03 FFL).
+Importantly, there is NO business intent requirement for this license, as it won’t allow you to be a dealer.
+This license is solely for collecting Curio and Relic (C&R) firearms.

-If you want to work with NFA firearms, like silencers or suppressors, short barreled rifles (SBR), machine guns, and more, you’ll also need to become a Special Occuaptional Taxpayer (sometimes called a Class 3 license).
+2. NFA Firearms: If you want to work with NFA firearms, such as silencers, suppressors, short-barreled rifles (SBRs), machine guns, and other regulated items, you’ll need to become a Special Occupational Taxpayer (SOT), sometimes called a Class 3 license.
+This is in addition to your regular FFL.

 Get FFL Course

-You’ll be sending information, such as your application, photo, and fingerprint card, to the ATF’s federal firearms licensing center and also to your local law enforcement.
+Remember to send your application, photo, and fingerprint card to both the ATF’s federal firearms licensing center and your local law enforcement agency.

 Home Based FFL